Aranya71/aranyadev-demo/README.md

 # aranyadev-demo
-This is my first repo<br>Author: Aranya Dev
+This is my first repo<br>Author: Aranya Devii